This is the first in a three-part series that introduces Python to beginners.

-While you technically can write code in anything that lets you write letters and numbers such as Word, Notes, or another text editor, IDEs take the code you’ve written and let you to run it from within the IDE interface itself.
-This means you can check that everything is working right away, without installing any other software or opening any extra programs.
+While you technically can write code in anything that lets you write letters and numbers on a computer such as Word, Notes, Notepad or another text editor, IDEs take the code you’ve written and let you run it from within the IDE interface itself.
+This means you can check that everything is working right away, without installing additional software or opening any extra programs.

 So, obviously, IDEs all the way.
 But which one is the best?

-Turns out, there are a lot of IDEs out there and a quick Google search will yield pages and pages of results discussing lots of opinions about which is best.
+Turns out, there are a lot of IDEs out there and a quick Google search will yield pages upon pages of results discussing lots of opinions about which IDE is best.

 IDLE is great when working through introductory Python tutorials or when you’re working on a smaller-scale Python specific project.
-There are other IDEs out there that have great interfaces and all the bells and whistles, but you probably don’t need and almost definitely won’t use those as a beginner.
+There are other IDEs out there that have great interfaces and all the bells and whistles which you probably don’t need, and almost definitely won’t use, as a beginner.

-If you’re planning to do any kind of machine learning or data science with Python in the future, then Anaconda is the way to go.
+If, however, you’re planning to do any kind of machine learning or data science with Python in the future, then Anaconda is probably the way to go for the long-haul.

 Anaconda provides an open source distribution of Python and comes with 250+ of the most popular Python data science packages pre-loaded.
 This means that with a single download and quick install you’ll have all of the major tools ready to go.
-And for the most part – they just work.
-This is a really big deal when future you is trying to get things done.
+And for the most part they just work out of the box.
+This is a really big deal when future-you is trying to get things done.

-You can also just install Python and then individually install all of the required packages using something called PIP, but this is time consuming and finicky.
-Installing with PIP can lead you down a rabbit hole which could be avoided if you’d just installed Anaconda in the first place.
+Alternatively, you can also just install Python and then individually install all of the required packages using something called PIP, but this is time consuming and finicky.
+Installing with PIP can lead you down a rabbit hole which could have been simply avoided if you’d just installed Anaconda in the first place.